Skip to main content

 MetricSourceTarget

-Activation rate (30d)customers.activatedAt IS NOT NULL ÷ signups> 60%
+Activation rate (30d)customers with non-null activatedAt ÷ signups> 60%

-Avg days to activateavg(activatedAt - signupDate)< 14 days
+Avg days to activatemean of activatedAt − signupDate< 14 days

-Onboarding cost per activated customerdecisions.where(category=Onboarding).count × cost_per_message ÷ activations< $0.50
+Onboarding cost per activated customeronboarding impressions × cost-per-message ÷ activations< $0.50

-• Activation funnel A/B. Run a 10% holdout that gets no onboarding messages.
-If activation rate is similar, the program is just decorating outcomes that would have happened anyway — surface that to the team before adding more sequences.
+• Activation-funnel A/B. Add a flowConfig.experiment holdout that gets no onboarding messages.
+If activation rate is similar, the program is decorating outcomes that would have happened anyway.

 • Plan-specific tracks.
-Enterprise customers need a different onboarding (longer, more white-glove) than free-tier.
-Add plan to qualification rules to fork the flow per tier.
+Enterprise customers need longer, more white-glove onboarding than free-tier.
+Add a customer.plan rule to fork the flow per tier.

 • In-product nudges.
-Some onboarding offers are not emails — they’re in-app banners.
-Use channel: in_app to surface the right step contextually during a session, not on a schedule.
+Some onboarding steps are in-app banners, not emails.
+Request them with channel: "in_app" to surface the right step contextually during a session.

 See Churn Prevention, Cross-Sell, and Winback for the other three core lifecycle flows.
 Together they cover the four phases of the customer relationship: onboard, grow, retain, recover.